HaeffnerLab/trap-sim-tools-python/README.md

 You can find example simulations under eurotrap-pt1.txt etc. These were produced using Kilian Singer's BEMsolver package.
 You can also create synthetic "simulations" directly with the test_text function.

+You can view example plots for reference here: https://drive.google.com/folderview?id=0B4X2o4phz6b2S00xMUY1WFhFcU0&usp=sharing
+These were created using the default made by test_text.
+Left of the period is the simulation number, or "g" for the combined simulations.
+Please note if the rest is not self-explanatory.

 ---------------------------------------
 2. Preliminaries and naming conventions
 ---------------------------------------